No Win No Fee Solicitors

-A ‘no win no fee’ agreement or Conditional Fee Agreement (CFA) is when your solicitor only gets paid if they win your case.
-If your claim is not successful and your solicitor does not win damages on your behalf, they are not paid for their time and work on your case.
+If your claim is not successful and your solicitor does not secure damages on your behalf, they are not paid for their time and work on your case.

-Bolt Burdon Kemp regularly represents people on ‘no win no fee’ agreements and we make the process easy for our clients.
+We regularly represent people using ‘no win no fee’ agreements and we make the process easy for our clients.

-If you lose, it means that the court has decided that the person you are suing was not negligent or should not be liable to you for some other reason.
-At Bolt Burdon Kemp, if we agree to act on a CFA then it means we are confident that we will get the result you want.
-But in the unlikely event that you do lose, you will have no legal bill for your own costs.
+If you lose, it means that the court has decided that the person you are suing was not negligent or is not liable to you for some other reason.
+If we agree to act on a CFA, it means we’re confident that we’ll get the result you want.
+But in the unlikely event that you do lose, you won’t need to pay a legal bill for your own costs.
 Your solicitors or barristers acting on a CFA clearly have a huge incentive to win the case.

 Why do ‘no win no fee’ agreements exist?

-Before the introduction of CFAs in 1999, legal aid was available for the poorest people but the majority did not qualify, but still were unable to afford legal fees.
+Before the introduction of CFAs in 1999, legal aid was available for the poorest people, but the majority didn’t qualify, and yet were still unable to afford legal fees.

 Myths about ‘no win no fee’ agreements

 - CFAs are only available for people claiming for personal injury